xonixx/xonixx.github.io/awk_tech_notes.md

 ## Autovivification

-For example, an associative array is declared simply by the fact of using the corresponding variable as an array.
+An associative array is declared simply by the fact of using the corresponding variable `arr` as an array.

 ```awk
 arr["a"] = "b"
 ```

+Likewise, a variable that is treated as a number (`i++`) will be implicitly declared as a numeric type, and so on.

 To Perl connoisseurs, this feature may be known as [Autovivification](https://en.wikipedia.org/wiki/Autovivification).
 In general, AWK is quite unequivocally a prototype of Perl.
 You can even say that Perl is a kind of AWK overgrowth on steroids ...
 However, we deviated.

-Likewise, a variable that is treated as a number (`i++`) will be implicitly declared as a numeric type, and so on.
 This is done, obviously, in order to be able to write the most compact code in one-liners, for which many of us are used to using AWK.

 More of the interesting.